-Upon successful completion of the interview process, selected nominees (henceforth: prospective tutors) will be invited to enroll in a six-week, 1-credit training course during the fall semester.
+Upon successful completion of the interview process (in mid spring semester), selected applicants will be invited to enroll in a six-week, 1-credit training course during the fall semester.
 The course is pass/fail and is usually held once per week in the evening.

 Once prospective tutors have completed the course, they will be invited to observe and lead consultations at the Writing Center.
 During this process, undergraduate tutors will be monitored by senior members of the Writing Center staff.

 Completion of the required course does not automatically guarantee a job at the Writing Center.
 When more people complete the course than the Writing Center can accommodate, tutoring positions are awarded to the most qualified candidates, determined by the Director of the Writing Center in consultation with staff.

 All graduate students may apply for a position at the Writing Center.
 Preference is given to candidates who can demonstrate their willingness to work at the Center for a number of years (at least two) and who have advanced training in the teaching of writing, especially through the University Writing Program.
 Other factors in the consideration of new graduate tutors include disciplinary coverage among the staff as a whole and special expertise in areas under-represented by the existing staff.